 For skin care, Retinol is available in the form of creams and serums.
 Retinoids are all derivatives from Retinol (the purest form of Vitamin A) and have different activity profiles.
 Retinol is the most popular retinoid in over the counter anti ageing products.
 Retin-A is a more active form but is only available with a prescription.

 How does it work in anti ageing treatments?

 Retinol was shown in several studies to reduce fine lines, smooth texture and treat pigmentation.
 It does so by stimulating cell growth and increasing collagen production.
 In clinical trials, applying Retinol to ageing skin resulted in firmer and smoother younger looking skin.

 Who should be using retinol skin care treatments?

-As you’ve probably gleamed, there are some very important guiding principles to starting Retinoids.
-Firstly, begin on a low strength and gradually build up.
+As you’ve probably gleaned, there are some very important guiding principles to starting Retinoids.
+Firstly, begin with a low strength and gradually build up.
 Results might not be visible for up to 8 weeks so you will need some patience!
-It also makes the skin very photo sensitive so use at night.
+It also makes the skin very photosensitive so use at night.
 When you first start on Retinoids, you might want to use every other night until your skin tolerates it.

 So here, we have it your complete guide to Retinol and skin care.
 Remember, there is no magic bullet for fabulous skin.
 Using effective products regularly can over time give you younger and healthier skin.
 Just follow the basics of selecting a good fuss-free skincare routine.
 Also ensure that you eat well, stay hydrated, exercise and protect your skin from the sun.
 Good skin care also compliments anti-ageing treatments like Botox, dermal fillers, chemical peels, advanced clinical facials or collagen induction therapy.